 When to Contact a Medical Professional

-- You notice rectal discharge, pain, or other symptoms of anorectal abscess
+- Notice rectal discharge, pain, or other symptoms of anorectal abscess

-- You have fever, chills, or other new symptoms after being treated for this condition
+- Have fever, chills, or other new symptoms after being treated for this condition

 In infants and toddlers, frequent diaper changes and proper cleaning during diaper changes can help prevent both anal fissures and abscesses.

-Anal abscess; Rectal abscess; Perirectal abscess; Perianal abscess; anal gland abscess; Abscess - anorectal
+Anal abscess; Rectal abscess; Perirectal abscess; Perianal abscess; Gland abscess; Abscess - anorectal

 Blumetti J, Cintron JR. Anorectal abscess and fistula.
 In: Cameron JL, Cameron AM, eds.
 Current Surgical Therapy.
 11th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:265-274.